-Civics Literacy Proficiency Requirement:
+Civics Literacy Proficiency Requirement

 The Civics Literacy Proficiency activities are designed to develop civic knowledge of Purdue students in an effort to graduate a more informed citizenry.
+For more information visit the Civics Literacy Proficiency website.

 Students will complete the Proficiency by passing a test of civic knowledge, and completing one of three paths: